matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-mura.md

 **What it tells you**: A spiky Change Failure Rate is a lagging consequence of rushed work.

-A spiky CFR is the inevitable result of a "crunch" cycle.
+A spiky CFR often indicates a deadline-driven "crunch" cycle.
 The team was forced to rush to meet an arbitrary sprint boundary or release date.
 They cut corners, skipped tests, and force pushed their way to "done."
 The resulting spike in [Defects](lean-muda.md#7-defects) is the unavoidable effect of that unevenness.

 ## The Solutions

-Unevenness is created by _push-based_ systems.
+Unevenness is created by _push-based_ systems, where work is started regardless of downstream capacity.
 If we push unrefined work onto teams, or push untested code into a release branch, or push a sprint's-worth of "done" work onto the testers on the final day, we’re actively _creating_ instability.

-The solution is a fundamental cultural and technical shift to _pull-based_ systems.
+The solution is a fundamental cultural and technical shift to _pull-based_ systems, where work is started only when downstream capacity is available.

 ### The Management System